 Pregnant women, people with compromised immune systems and those under 16 years old should not receive the vaccine yet, until more data is available.

-G. How much does it cost to be vaccinated?All Singaporeans and long-term residents in Singapore will be able to be vaccinated by end-2021, for free.
+G. How much does it cost to be vaccinated?All Singaporeans and long-term residents in Singapore will be able to be vaccinated for free.